kharshraj011/Sales-Insights-Revenue-Growth-Profitability/README.md

-# Sales-Insights-Revenue-Growth-Profitability
-# Sales Insights: Revenue, Growth & Profitability
+# Sales Insights Dashboard

-## 📊 Project Overview
+## About the Project
-This dashboard analyzes sales performance across regions, products, and time periods.
+This dashboard shows sales performance and profitability across time, regions, and products.
-It helps stakeholders track revenue, growth trends, and profitability.

-## 🎯 Business Problem
-Businesses need visibility into:
+The goal was to understand what is selling well and where profit can be improved.

+## What I Analyzed
-- Which regions and products drive revenue
+- Total sales and profit
-- How sales are trending over time
+- Sales trends over time
-- Where profitability can be improved

-## 📈 KPIs & Metrics
-- Total Sales
-- Total Profit
-- Profit Margin
-- Year-over-Year Growth
-- Sales by Region and Product
+- Product and region performance
+- Profit margin

-## 🛠 Tools & Skills Used
+## Tools Used
 - Power BI
+- Excel
-- DAX (Measures & Calculations)
+- DAX
 - Power Query
-- Data Visualization

-## 🔍 Key Insights
+## Key Learnings
-- A small number of products generated most of the revenue
+- A few products generate most of the sales
-- Some regions had high sales but low profit margins
+- Some regions have good sales but low profit
-- Seasonal sales patterns were identified
+- Sales show

-## 📂 Files Included
+  ##  Files Included
 - Power BI Dashboard (.pbix)
 - Dataset
 - Dashboard screenshots